stepanataccolade/docsv2/sources/ci_troubleshoot.md

 Reason: The error means either the build did not find the key you have configured, or key configured does not have permissions.

 **How to avoid:** If you would like the SSH key to be used, check the following:
-- For setting up your own key, refer [our documentation on this topic](http://docs.shippable.com/int_keys/).
+- For setting up your own key, refer [to our documentation on this topic](http://docs.shippable.com/int_keys/).

 - Ensure the SSH key has the right permissions on the repository
 - If you still get the above error, then a workaround is to tell the SSH-agent to use the key you have configured by adding the following to your `shippable.yml` before the `git push` (substituting your integration name for "MyKeyIntegrationName"):